 Publish the approved pages using Comala Publishing.

 Tips: You can also set up the publishing to be triggered automatically when a page reaches an approved workflow state.
-For more information refer to: Using publish and sync with the Comala Document Management family of apps
+For more information refer to: Use a Comalatech workflow trigger event to publish a page

 Navigate to the target space.